Dnyanprassarak Mandal's College

-Dnyanprassarak Mandal's College and Research Center or DMC College Assagao, is a college located in the North Goa district's village of Assagao, is recognised by University Grants Commission (UGC), and is accredited by the NAAC with a Grade "A" (4th Cycle) and a score of 3.15/4.00.
+Dnyanprassarak Mandal's College and Research Centre or DMC College Assagao, is a college located in the North Goa district's village of Assagao, is recognised by University Grants Commission (UGC), and is accredited by the NAAC with a Grade "A" (4th Cycle) and a score of 3.15/4.00.
 The college is ranked among the top 150 colleges of India under National Institutional Ranking Framework (NIRF) of Ministry of Human Resource Development (MHRD), Government of India.

 History

 The college was established as DM's V.N.S.
 Bandekar College of Commerce in 1974 by Dnyanprassarak Mandal an Educational trust which itself was established in 1908, in an attempt to fulfill the aspirations of many to acquire higher education.
 The college was formally affiliated to the University of Bombay, presently affiliated to Goa University.
 Dnyanprassarak Mandal, inducted Science and Arts faculties to its already diverse and dynamic educational portfolio from June 1996.
-From the academic year 2006-07, the college started the self-financed Bachelor of Business Administration (BBA), Bachelor of Computer Applications (BCA), Master of Commerce (M.com), and Master of Science in Pharmaceutical Chemistry (MSc) courses.
-From June 2012, the college has started a 'Research Center' in Commerce for undertaking Ph.D programme in Commerce, and Ph.D in Chemistry from June 2014.
+From the academic year 2006–07, the college started the self-financed Bachelor of Business Administration (BBA), Bachelor of Computer Applications (BCA), Master of Commerce (M.com), and Master of Science in Pharmaceutical Chemistry (MSc) courses.
+From June 2012, the college has started a 'Research Center' in Commerce for undertaking Ph.D. programme in Commerce, and Ph.D. in Chemistry from June 2014.